 In most circumstances, out-of-pocket mileage expenses will be refunded but this will depend on what volunteer work you are doing.

 Some volunteer roles may require a background check.
 Other roles may require an enhanced DBS check – where these checks are needed, they should be clearly identified.

 Yes.
-There is helpful guidance available for social care services and organisations on how to maximise volunteer support at this time.
+Social Care Wales provide helpful guidance for social care services and organisations on how to maximise volunteer support at this time.
 It includes advice on adapting roles, recruiting new volunteers safely and key information you need to know about volunteering with vulnerable people.

 I need support but don’t have any family to help me.
 Can I get help from a volunteer?

 If your friends or neighbours are not able to help, please contact your local volunteer centre (County Voluntary Council) for help and advice.

 Yes, whilst we have been overwhelmed by the generosity of the people from across Wales as we see further easements and people returning to work so the number of available volunteers will reduce.